 Copyrights & License

 All original content is placed in the public domain by Carl Boettiger to the extent possible under law by the Creative Commons Zero declaration, CC0.
-(Plugins are also provided under the MIT license).
+Plugins are also provided under the MIT license.
 Please remember that attribution and citation are appreciated where appropriate as proper scholarly practice.
 (Newton, Darwin, and Shakespeare are similarly in the public domain, but you wouldn’t plagiarize from them).
-Cite or attribute this work as:
+Please cite or attribute this work as:

 with appropriate page title and publication date as indicated.
 Greycite is an excellent online tool that can generate the citation information for any particular page given it’s URL.